pyconau/2018.pycon-au.org/_talks/997a-lightning-talks.md

 More information about the logistics around submitting lightning talks will be made available closer to the conference.

-We will be taking submissions for lightning talks by any talk attendee on any topic.
+We will be taking submissions for lightning talks by any conference attendee on any topic.

 We will not accept sales talks or vendor pitches.